 Mini Orange Bundt Cakes

 Ring-shaped foods are a cherished New Year’s traditions because they symbolize coming full circle.
-These sweet, citrus-infused individual desserts can be made a day in advance to let the flavors meld.
+Our allergy-friendly Mini Orange Bundt Cakes are perfect for that symbolism.
+They are sweet, citrus-infused individual desserts, and can be made a day in advance to let the flavors meld.

 Makes: 6 servings

 - 1 1/2 cups (350 mL) brown rice flour*

 - 1/2 tsp xanthan gum